-The variance decreases if (1) k is larger and (2) Var $\left[\operatorname{err}^{(j)}\right]$ is smaller, which occurs when n is larger.
+The variance decreases if (1) k is larger and (2) $\operatorname{Var}\left[\operatorname{err}^{(j)}\right]$ is smaller, which occurs when n is larger.
 Notice that (2), however, is also dependent on how many samples are used for training and for test.
 The relationship is nuanced, as the variance of the errors might be higher for a small test set, but the variance of the learned function might be higher with a smaller training set.
-Further, if k becomes larger, typically there is more correlation between each $(f^{(i)}, \operatorname{err}^{(i)})$ and $(f^{(j)}, \operatorname{err}^{(j)})$, as we discuss more below.
-Overall, these nuanced relationships make it so that there is not a clear answer to how to chose k and the partitioning; however, there are some rules of thumb, which we discuss after Exercise 17.
+Further, if k becomes larger, typically there is more correlation between each $(f^{(i)}, \operatorname{err}^{(i)})$ and $(f^{(j)}, \operatorname{err}^{(j)})$, making the covariance term larger.
+Overall, due to these nuanced relationships,1 there is not a clear answer for how to choose k and the partitioning.
+There are, however, some rules of thumb, which we discuss after Exercise 24.

-Exercise 17: We previously discussed that once a hold-out test set has been used for evaluation, we cannot use it again because it will not provide an unbiased estimate of the expected error.
+Exercise 24: We previously discussed that once a hold-out test set has been used for evaluation, we cannot use it again because it will not provide an unbiased estimate of the expected error.
 For example, after getting performance of your models on that test set, one could go back and adjust hyperparameters such as the regularization parameters.
 However, once you have done this, the test-set has influenced the learned models and is likely to produce an optimistic estimate of performance on new data.
 Is this also true for cross validation?
 Namely, if you realized you should have tested a model with different hyperparameters, and reran the cross validation procedure for the new model, would your estimate using cross validation suffer from similar bias as in the hold-out test set case? \Box